hwk06023/Img_Matching/README.md

 In this case, performance is very nice. <br/>
-But, size or rotational transformations (hard cases) do not work well, and slow. <br/>
+But, size or rotational transformations (hard cases) do not work well. <br/>
 So, I can't use it <br/><br/>